 A wide range of diagnostic and therapeutic services is provided to both in-patients and outpatients, including:

-- PET scans – for a range of oncological applications
+- FDG PET scans – for a range of cancer types

 - Stress SestaMIBI myocardial perfusion studies (with exercise, persantin or dobutamine)